 Like Howes, I am not going to talk about evidence-based approaches or outcomes.
 I am also not going talk about the use of art to evaluate or assess emotional or other disorders; that is a topic both fascinating and controversial and a subject for another blog series.

 Finally, to paraphrase Howes, reading these brief posts is no substitute for the education it takes to understand how to effectively and ethically apply them to practice.
 Competent therapists always get adequate training before applying any intervention.
 And consumers or potential clients, if you have a mental health challenge or disorder, please contact a therapist with appropriate credentials and education rather than attempting to apply these interventions to yourself.

 So here they are: The Ten Coolest Art Therapy Interventions.
-Click the link to read each post (links will go live as each blog is posted):
+Click the link to read each post (links will go live as each post is published):

 P.S.: I don't expect that everyone who reads these posts will agree with my choices, but that is part of the rationale for this series, too.
 If you are an art therapist or a therapist who uses art or visually-based methods in your practice, let me know your thoughts; in fact I welcome your opinion right now [if you know me, you know it won't influence me in the least, but you also know I always love a good dialogue].
 And thank you, Ryan, for the inspiration.

 @ 2010 Cathy Malchiodi, Ph.D., LPAT, LPCC.